 There’s a new startup that’s worth keeping an eye on.
 Known as Symple, it aims to be the “Venmo for Business.”
 It wants to be the way that vendors, businesses, suppliers, distributors, and retailers transfer funds between different organizations.
 It plans to take snapshots of invoices, issue requests for payment, and collect and distribute funds directly through bank accounts.

-There are still authentication, authorization, and security issues to overcome, but Symple is certainly an app that it’s worth keeping an eye on.
+There are still authentication, authorization, and security issues to overcome.
+Despite that, Symple is certainly an app that it’s worth keeping an eye on.

 Venmo gets a lot of attention as a trendy new app, and the company does have plans to expand commercial transaction acceptance, but until that point, it’s best to keep your Venmo-ing to peer-to-peer payments and use a traditional credit card processor at your business